Yearbook-enzyme/the-one-obsidian-vault-template-to-rule-them-all/readme.md

-its a obsidian vault template which covers most aspects of my life and was born out of my own lack of discipline and was created largely with chatgpt.
+its a obsidian vault template which covers most aspects of my life and was born out of my own lack of discipline and was created largely with chatgpt. the structure i made is a blend of a lot of different things and doesnt include things which i dont have problems with.

 ### no community plugins are utilized in this vault so there is nothing extra to install